-We strongly believe that a winning strategy is not necessarily about winning in court, particularly when a company wishes to preserve a commercial relationship or avoid adverse publicity.
-When possible, we encourage clients to explore alternative ways to resolve disputes, both legally and extra-judicially, thru negotiation, mediation, arbitration and other means.
+Firstly, we believe that a winning strategy does not necessarily happen in court rooms, particularly when a company wishes to preserve a valuable business relationship or avoid adverse publicity.
+For this reason – and whenever possible – we encourage clients to explore alternative ways to resolve disputes via negotiation, mediation, arbitration and other means.

 When it’s in our client’s interest to litigate, we do so vigorously, ensuring that their contractual rights are fully protected and enforceable.
 Our legal team works relentlessly to understand the key issues involved and to identify the most cost-effective ways to meet our clients’ needs.

 Sectors in which our attorneys and investigators have worked include insurance, agriculture, real estate, technology and health care.
 We have handled cases involving:

 - Breaches of trust and fiduciary duties

 - Unjust enrichment and knowing receipt of illicit gains

 - Fraud related to the sale or supply of agricultural goods

 - Claims involving agency, distribution and franchise agreements